 The Wilson School’s 4:30 p.m. public affairs events bring senior-level figures from the worlds of policy, diplomacy, academia and the media to address pressing issues of public policy and international affairs in each of our four fields of study.
 These events are held two or three times a week and are typically open to the public and on the record.
 Media are invited.
 A small, private dinner with students or a book sale/signing and reception often follows.

-We organize the afternoon talks around general themes.
-For 2013-14 the four topics are good governance, technology, the Middle East and inequality.
+We organize the afternoon talks around general themes such as good governance, technology, the Middle East and inequality.
 To address current policy issues in the news, we host “Up to the Minute” talks that focus on world events as they unfold.

 Some of our speakers spend a longer time on campus, as part of the Program in Leadership and Governance.
 Over a three day period, these guests not only deliver a lecture but meet with students over meals, in classes, and in one-on-one office hours.